mathematic-inc/if-changed/README.md

 > +// then-change(lib.rs)
 > ```

-### Pathspec list
+### File lists

-If a block needs to specify several files, you can use commas and/or newlines to separate multiple paths/pathspecs.
+If a block needs to specify several files, you can use commas and/or newlines to separate paths/patterns.
 For example,

 ```c
 // then-change(foo/bar, baz)